 Sticking with our baseball betting example, the following is how we should backtest a theory:

 - Get the data for the past 3 seasons, including odds, hits, final score & any other elements you are including in a theory.

 - Simply test the theory as if you had placed 1 unit (or placed 1.X units to profit 1 unit) and see what your figures are.

-This is extremely time consuming and something I’ve hired assistants to help with.
+This is extremely time-consuming and something I’ve hired assistants to help with.
 But it gives you 2 things. a.)
-Data that actually tells you if your theory is any good or not and b.)
+Data that actually tell you if your theory is any good or not and b.)
 Confidence in your theory so you can bet larger unit amounts on.

 Stage 4 – Bet It

 Stage 4 is to actually test it for a season.
 Remember to keep your unit size the same during the season and follow the bankroll management rules we have written about previously.
 Once the season is complete remember to add this data to your tracking system.
 If year 1 has produced at least a 30+ unit profit season (or 60%+, as sometimes there simply aren’t enough plays to get to 30+ units) then I would double my unit size on this particular theory.
 For example, we’ve built theories for a number of sports testing the 2012/13, 13/14 and 14/15 season.
 We then bet the 15/16 season at £100 units for a profit of around 45 units.
 Now in the 16/17 season, we will be using £200 units, and so on with the doubling of units until our theory gets less than 30 units profit in a season.